arun-ar/arun-ar.github.io/_posts/2018-07-26-6-things-to-build-better-b2b-web-ui.markdown

 What are the top things that you should consider while designing and developing a B2B/B2E web UI?
 Here are the "Top Six" things that I see most people miss to consider.

-## 1. Design System and Pattern library
+## 1. Keep the knowledge in the systems

-First thing is a common place where designers and developers can look up to for knowledge :)
+First thing is to build a Design System and Pattern Library.

 ###  So, What's a Design System ?
 Design systems are like living style guides with documentation and code being extra stuff.
 Design system will be the one place where code, documentation and design of each and every component will be maintained and referred by designers and developers.